ItsMeSamey/dotenv_zig/README.md

 ```

 > [!NOTE]
-> Comments are not allowed after the \ character in unquoted values, or the newline will not be escaped.
+> Comments are not allowed after the `\` character in unquoted values, or the newline will not be escaped.
 > ``UNQUOTED_MULTILINE = Multi\ #Comment`` will be parsed as `UNQUOTED_MULTILINE` = `Multi\`, then the next line will cause a parsing error.
+> If you put a space after the `\` character, the same will happen, the value will be parsed as a single line.

 ## How it Works